Sansa Stark

 Sansa Stark, later Alayne Stone, is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin.
-Introduced in A Game of Thrones (1996), Sansa is the eldest daughter and second child of Lord Eddard Stark and his wife Lady Catelyn Stark.
+Introduced in A Game of Thrones (1996), Sansa is the eldest daughter and second child of Lord Eddard Stark and his wife, Lady Catelyn Stark.
 She subsequently appeared in the following three novels: A Clash of Kings (1998), A Storm of Swords (2000), and A Feast for Crows (2005).
-While absent from the fifth novel A Dance with Dragons, Sansa will return in the forthcoming book, The Winds of Winter.
+While absent from the fifth novel, A Dance with Dragons, Sansa will return in the forthcoming book, The Winds of Winter.

+In the television adaptation of Game of Thrones, she is portrayed by English actress Sophie Turner.
+Sansa's character development in the novels has received critical praise, though her television counterpart has been met with a more mixed reception, with some praising her development into a strong leader and others perceiving her as simply adopting her captors' and tormentors' traits while being protected by plot armor; her arc in the show's fifth season was the subject of controversy where she replaced the character of Jeyne Poole and became a stronger character as a result of repeated sexual abuse, with some viewing it as an attempt to replicate the MeToo movement and its slogan "Believe women".
+Martin himself has expressed displeasure with the showrunners' creative decisions regarding Sansa.

-In the television adaptation Game of Thrones, she is portrayed by English actress Sophie Turner.
-Sansa's character development has received critical praise.
-Turner and the rest of the cast were nominated for Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series in 2012, 2014, 2015 and 2016.
+Turner and the rest of the cast were nominated for Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series in 2012, 2014, 2015, and 2016.
 Turner also received an Emmy Award nomination for Outstanding Supporting Actress in a Drama Series in 2019.